Skip to main contentSkip to secondary navigation

 Common Applications

-• Health screening — primary care visits use BMI as an initial metabolic health indicator.
+• Health screening — primary care visits use BMI as an initial metabolic health indicator, with over 80% of US physicians using it as a first-line assessment.

-• Insurance underwriting — premiums use BMI categories in risk assessment.
+• Insurance underwriting — life and health insurers use BMI categories in risk assessment and premium calculations for policy applicants.

-• Clinical weight management — track BMI changes over time.
+• Clinical weight management — physicians track BMI changes over time to monitor intervention effectiveness and adjust treatment plans.

-• Population health studies — agencies use BMI distributions to track obesity rates.
+• Population health studies — agencies such as the WHO and CDC use BMI distributions to track obesity rates and metabolic disease trends globally.

-• Fitness goal setting — establish baseline BMI and monitor changes.
+• Fitness goal setting — individuals use BMI to establish a baseline and monitor changes during fitness or weight management programs.

 Sources & References